 Bradly E. Moore was honorably discharged from the United States Army in 1994.
 From there, he graduated with honors from the University of Kentucky with degrees in finance and accounting.
 Brad then went on to earn his Juris Doctor degree from the University of Kentucky College of Law in 1998.

 Brad has dedicated his personal case load throughout the last decade on large loss and complex litigation cases.
 Known for his keen ability to step in and effectively manage the many parts of a complex case, Brad is skilled at strategically evaluating risk and reward at every step in order to provide his clients the information they need to make informed decisions.
-He has represented doctors, lawyers, accountants, distributors, product manufacturers, general contractors and subcontractors, restaurants and bars, large transportation companies, and heavy equipment companies.
+He has represented insurance companies, doctors, lawyers, accountants, distributors, product manufacturers, general contractors and subcontractors, restaurants and bars, architects and engineers, large transportation companies, and heavy equipment companies.
+Brad has also handled matters involving toxic tort, employment law, and environmental claims.

 Originally from Henderson, Kentucky, Brad spends his time outside of the office with his wife and two children.
 He also manages to find time to set up and work with non-profit organizations, one of which includes the Robbie Alvarado Foundation.